 Enhancing the Performance of Your Windows

 Warmer weather in the Spring is ideal for treating your windows.
 Should you need replacements or want to improve your home’s energy efficiency, this is the optimal time to get the job done.
-Regular cleaning and maintenance is also important as changing seasons and weather can cause normal wear and tear on your windows.
+Regular cleaning and maintenance are also important as changing seasons and weather can cause normal wear and tear on your windows.
 Give your windows a thorough cleaning inside and out to allow natural light in and brighten up your home.
 For simple fixes and enhancements, try lighter curtains and window hangings for a fresh look this season.

 At Advance, we are happy to assist in any of your home maintenance or improvement needs.
 Contact us to speak to a representative.
 To learn more about preparing your home for Spring, refer to related posts on our blog below.